Bob Hannum Polishes Historic Markers in Time for the 250th

 First, Saving Hands and Feet

 One of the most difficult - and exciting! - projects I've ever worked on is in a large swimming pool in the back yard of our Ambassador's residence in Manila, Philippines.
-Exciting because it involved adventures, discoveries, mysteries, and as with most of my projects, good talented people!
+Exciting because it involved discoveries, mysteries, and working with marvelously talented craftspeople.
 This was also the first time I restored a priceless artwork.

-Part of the problem is that there is no complete image of this artwork because it is so large - spanning a 60'x35' pool.
-I took the photo above but as you can see, it needs an overhead photo which presents a unique problem I'll explain in a moment.
+Part of the problem is that there is no adequate image of this artwork because it is so large - spanning a 55'x35' pool.
+I took the photo above but as you can see, it needs an overhead photo, and this presents a unique problem I'll explain in a moment.
 Below are examples of other work by Manansala.

 The Initial Work